 SUMMARY CONCLUSION

-Real estate investments include
+Real estate investments also include:

-certain acquisition, development and construction arrangements (ADC) as defined in SSAP No. 38—Acquisition, Development and Construction Arrangements.
+Certain acquisition, development and construction arrangements (ADC) as defined in SSAP No. 38—Acquisition, Development and Construction Arrangements;

+Real estate held within a qualifying statutory trust(s), as defined in SSAP No. 37—Mortgage Loans, that was acquired through an in-substance repossession or foreclosure in accordance with SSAP No. 37, paragraph 18.

-A single real estate property investment that is wholly owned by an LLC that is directly and wholly owned by the reporting entity shall be captured within this statement and reported on Schedule A, Real Estate, if all of the following criteria are met.
+A single real estate property investment that is wholly owned by an LLC that is directly and wholly owned either by the reporting entity or a qualifying statutory trust shall be captured within this statement and reported on Schedule A, Real Estate, if all of the following criteria are met.
 Real estate owned through an LLC that meets the stated criteria shall follow all statutory requirements within this statement .
 Real estate owned through an LLC that does not meet the criteria shall be reported on Schedule BA, Other Long-Term Invested Assets.
 Regardless of whether reported on Schedule A or Schedule BA, all LLC’s owned by the reporting entity shall be detailed in Schedule Y.

 Disclosures

 27. An entity that holds real estate investments through an LLC, which qualifies for inclusion in this statement because all the criteria in paragraph 4 are met, shall separately report each investment on Schedule A, and code the real estate as wholly-owned through an LLC.
+A reporting entity that holds real estate investments through a qualifying statutory trust in accordance with SSAP No. 37 shall separately report each investment on Schedule A.

+38. The guidance on residential mortgage loans within qualifying statutory trusts adopted in SSAP No. 37—Mortgage Loans also addresses certain types of foreclosed real estate within such trusts that are held, either directly or through an LLC that is directly and wholly owned by a qualifying statutory trust.
+The effective date and transition guidance for impacted real estate within these structures shall follow the guidance detailed in SSAP No. 37.

 SSAP No. 37—Mortgage Loans